-Communication between project members
+BIM Software for communication between project members

 Microsoft Teams / Skype For Bussines

-Creating an information database in the model
+BIM Software for creating an information database in the model

 Data Driven Design (more about DDD here) is an increasingly popular approach to creating a standardized system for recording information to geometric models.
 DDD assumes that the entire design process is based on a central database, which will be able to collect as many requirements and information as possible, and then synchronize and map selected data with the model.